AndreiTelteu/solidjs-storex/README.md

 ### v1.0.3

 - Before this version, each call on the result of `defineStore` did create a new independent `createStore`, with results in different store values on every component.
-After this update it nows correctly returns the same initiated store.
+After this update it now correctly returns the same initiated store.
 - Update dependencies

 ### v1.0.2